Mechanical Engineering, B.S.

 - Advising is mandatory in the Lyles College of Engineering.
 A registration hold will be placed on students who fail to see their advisor at least once per academic year.

 - The Upper-Division Writing Skills requirement has to be completed no sooner than the term in which 60 units of coursework are completed or no later than the term in which 90 units are completed.
-This requirement can be met by passing the university writing examination or by taking ENGR 105W or a department-approved writing course.
-Must be taken and passed with a letter grade of C or better in the junior year if the student fails the writing exam requirement.
+This requirement can be met by taking ENGR 105WE or a department-approved writing course passed with a letter grade of C or better in the junior year.

 - With faculty advisor approval, ENGR 101 may be taken instead of MATH 81.